juji-io/docs/docs/api.md

 time and are shown to be effective at [predicting human real-world behavior](https://www.yahoo.com/now/juji-inc-powers-auburn-led-143000709.html).

-Given the power of psycholographics and its wide applicability to many domains and industries, developers can use the Juji Psychographic Insights API to build a wide range of AI applications across domains or industries.
+Given the power of psycholographics and its wide applicability to virtually **any** domain and industry, developers can use the Juji Psychographic Insights API to build a wide range of AI applications across domains or industries.
 These AI applications can automatically derive user psychographic insights and use the discovered insights to predict or guide user behavior, including

-* financial applications that auto-assess borrowers' personality traits and recommend suitable financial products.
+* financial applications that auto-assess borrowers' personality traits and recommend suitable financial products;

-* educational applications that auto-discover students' psychologic needs and learning style to match-make students with learning programs and mentors.
+* educational applications that auto-discover students' psychologic needs and learning style to match-make students with learning programs and mentors;

-* talent management applications that can auto-infer the soft skills and moral characters of police candidates to determine their fit for a police job role.
+* talent management applications that auto-assess the soft skills and moral characters of police candidates to determine their fit for a police job role; and

-* healthcare applications that can auto-infer patients' personality traits and deliver hyper-personalized treatments.
+* healthcare applications that auto-infer patients' personality traits and deliver hyper-personalized treatments.

 ##Juji Cognitive AI Chat API

-While the Juji Psychographic Insights engine is very powerful at gaining deep insights into each individual and can be used alone, **end-to-end killer AI applications** are the ones that can best harness its power.
+While the Juji Psychographic Insights engine can be used alone, it is best used in an **end-to-end AI application** to maximize the power of psychographics.
 Typically, such an application auto-gathers high-quality user data for psychographic inference and then uses the inferred psychographic insights to predict and guide user behavior and aid human decision making.

-One class of such killer applications is AI assistants that can automate high-touch, human-AI engagements via two-way conversations.
-However, creating AI assistants from scratch is nontrivial, requiring AI and IT expertise, and extensive computational and data resources.
+One class of **killer applications** for best harnessing the power of psychographics is cognitive AI assistants that can automate high-touch, human-AI engagements via two-way conversations.
+However, creating cognitive AI assistants from scratch is nontrivial, requiring Psychology, AI and IT expertise, as well as extensive computational and data resources.

 [Juji Cognitive AI Chat API](cognitive-ai-chatbot-api.md) enables